 Big Bertha

-Victor never did get to speak to Doreen that night, even though he had searched for her when the orchestra took a short break.
-Later, at the end of the prom, he had a brief chat with the prom queen who gave him Doreen’s phone number.
-Three days later, when Victor called Doreen, her father—or some man who had a phlegmy voice—said that Doreen had already left for Kennebunkport to work as a waitress.
+Three days later, when Victor called Doreen, her father—or some man who had a phlegmy voice—said that Doreen had already left for Kennebunkport to work as a waitress at a restaurant there.
 No, he didn’t know the name of the restaurant where Doreen was working.
 Check back here after Labor Day, he added.
 She should be home by then.

 Victor remembered to call Doreen soon after Labor Day, but this time, the same man, still trying to clear his throat, said that Doreen had left the day before for Boston.
-She’s gone off to the nursing school at Massachusetts General Hospital, the man added.
+She’s gone off to the nursing school at Massachusetts General Hospital, the man said.
 Without Victor asking, the man then gave him the phone number of the nursing school’s dormitory.

 section break